Although lockdown is gradually easing, the nation remains cautious about completely reverting back to normality.

 This is where Tactical came in!

-We supported Kellogg’s by identifying the high-density dotcom stores and providing additional support through an extra weekly visit led by the data given through our bespoke technology like TS Eye and Drive.
+We supported Kellogg’s by identifying the high-density dotcom stores and providing additional support through an extra weekly visit led by the data given through our bespoke technology like Reapp and Drive.
 This has been hugely well received by the store teams and has actually enhanced our ability to make a difference at fixtures.

 For instance, Tactical’s additional visits have delivered higher scores for merchandising and other interventions when compared to our regular visits and turned out to be significantly higher than our run-rate within Sainsbury’s overall.
 This means that we actually enhance our Return on Investment, despite the additional cost of the extra visits.